 Students can apply for federal aid by completing and submitting the Free Application for Federal Student Aid (FAFSA) online.
 By completing the FAFSA, you are applying for all types of aid which include: federal and state grants, student loans, and work study.
 Students need to apply each academic year.
 Effective October 1st, students can apply for the next academic year.
-Students will need to complete the FAFSA using prior year tax returns, so there is no more waiting for your current year taxes to be completed before filling out your FAFSA.
+Students will need to complete the FAFSA using prior year tax returns.